Making Concurrency Functional: From strategies to functions

 Accordingly, the composition $\tau\scirc \sig$ corresponds to the stable function taking $(x_1,z_2)\in \iconf{A_1}\times\,\iconf{C_2}$ to $(x_2, z_1) \in \iconf{A_2}\times\,\iconf{C_1}$ in the least solution to the equations

 ---given, as in Kahn networks, by taking a least fixed point.

-\begin{theorem} The bicategory of deterministic strategies on GoI games with rigid 2-cells is equivalent to the Geometry of Interaction category $\G({\bf dI})$ of~\cite{AbramskyHaghverdiScott} built on the category $\bf dI$ of dI-domains and stable functions. \end{theorem}
+\begin{theorem} The bicategory of deterministic strategies on GoI games with rigid 2-cells is equivalent to the free compact-closed category $ {\rm Int}({\bf dI})$ of~\cite{joyal-street-verity} and the Geometry of Interaction category $\G({\bf dI})$ of~\cite{AbramskyHaghverdiScott} built on the category $\bf dI$ of dI-domains and stable functions. \end{theorem}

 Geometry of Interaction started as an investigation of the nature of proofs of linear logic, understood as networks~\cite{GirardGoI1}.
 It has subsequently been tied to optimal reduction in the $\lambda$-calculus~\cite{GoI-optred}, and inspired implementations via token machines on networks~\cite{mackie,ghica}; when the two components of a GoI game match events of exit and entry of a token at a link.